Preparing a Target Computer for System Center 2012 Components

 When you are installing System Center components on the target computer, you must accept the default drive C for the components and for the temporary files that Unified Installer uses.
 The default drive and folder locations for these files appear on the Installation Destination Location page in the Unified Installer.

 There are a few steps you must take to prepare the target computer.
-When you run the Unified Installer to deploy System Center 2012 components, you will be prompted for the source files for the component or components.
+When you run the Unified Installer to deploy Service Manager 2012 components, you will be prompted for the source files for the component or components.
 Use the files that are specified in the following section.

-Then, depending on the System Center 2012 component, you will be prompted to supply a location for the prerequisites that the component requires.
+Then, depending on the Service Manager 2012 component, you will be prompted to supply a location for the prerequisites that the component requires.
 For information about these prerequisites, see System Requirements for System Center 2012 - Unified Installer.

-You must edit the following local computer policy settings on the target computer that will host your System Center 2012 component:
+You must edit the following local computer policy settings on the target computer that will host your Service Manager 2012 component:

 Computer Configuration / Administrative Templates / Windows Components / Windows Remote Management (WinRM) / WinRM Service / Allow automatic configuration of listeners